Become A Volunteer

 Club-hosted Magic Events include:

-- The Chow Down is held at the Lazy Hiker during peak thru-hiker season.
-Check the calendar of events for this year’s details.
+• The Chow Down is held at the Lazy Hiker during peak thru-hiker season.
+Check the calendar of events for details.

-- Easter on the Trail volunteers hike the trail the Saturday before Easter and provide hikers with goodies.
+• Easter on the Trail volunteers hike the trail Easter weekend with holiday goodies to hand out.

 Volunteer Hours Available: 70 – 200 annually.